maltehedderich/blog/docs/posts/tabular_q_learning.md

 | 14    | 0.0  | 0.0  | 0.1   | 0.0 |
 | 15    | 0.0  | 0.0  | 0.0   | 0.0 |

-There is only one non-zero value in the Q-table.
-This is the Q-value for the state-action pair (14, Right).
-This means that the agent has learned that the best action to take in state 14 is to move right.
-This makes sense because state 14 is the goal state.

-As our reward for reaching the goal state is 1 and our learning rate 0.1 we can conclude that the agent only reached the goal state once in the first 100 episodes.
+The only non-zero value in the Q-table is the Q-value for the state-action pair (14, Right), indicating that the agent has learned that the optimal action in state 14 is to move right.
+This aligns with the fact that state 15 is the goal state.
+Given that the reward for reaching the goal state is 1 and our learning rate is 0.1, we can infer that the agent reached the goal state only once in the first 100 episodes.

-After 1000 episodes, the Q-table looks like this:
+After 1000 episodes, the Q-table appears as follows:

 | State | Left | Down | Right | Up   |
 | ----- | ---- | ---- | ----- | ---- |